spences10/scottspence.com/posts/2021/11/11/setting-up-fastmail-with-vercel/index.md

 vc dns add yourdomainname.com @ TXT 'v=spf1 include:spf.messagingengine.com ?all'
 ```

-## Check the changes too effect
+## Check the changes took effect

 Use the Check Now button to see if the changes have been applied.
 This
-can take a few minutes.
+can take a few minutes so be patient.

 <!-- Links -->